trail reports and trail conditions for the shore

-From Thanksgiving until Easter [or later] you can find weekly trail conditions and trail reports.
-Find out about recent snowfall, trail conditions and suggestions for where to ski, snowshoe, snowmobile plus links to the weather and forecasts.
-Snow varies from less near Lake Superior, where the big lake keeps temps slightly milder to more as climb the ridgeline to most when you go over the ridge.
+Find out about recent snowfall, trail conditions and suggestions for where to ski, snowshoe, snowmobile .
+Snow varies from less near Lake Superior, where the big lake keeps temps slightly milder to more on the hills rising out of Lake Superior to most when you go over the ridge.

 How Long is Winter?